Taxation of international executives.

-Are there any tax compliance requirements when entering or leaving the country?
+Are there any tax compliance requirements when entering or leaving the country/territory?

-When entering into the country, Bangladesh, the assignee has to obtain his/her work permit/A3 Visa/E1 Visa followed by obtaining tax registration number (which is known as e-TIN in) in Bangladesh.
+When entering into the country/territory, Bangladesh, the assignee has to obtain their work permit/A3 Visa/E1 Visa followed by obtaining tax registration number (which is known as e-TIN in) in Bangladesh.
 Security Clearance Certificate is also required to be obtained from NSI/SB under Home Ministry of Bangladesh.

-If any assignee leaves Bangladesh with the intension of not coming back to Bangladesh again, the assignee has to submit an Income Tax Return and obtain tax clearance certificate before leaving the country parmanaently.in such case the period of the tax return should be the period from the beginning of the income year (01 July) to the date of his departure.
-Such final tax return can be submitted before his departure by incorporating his estimated income in the return up to his departure so that tax clearance certificate can be obtained at the time of his/her departure.
+If any assignee leaves Bangladesh with the intension of not coming back to Bangladesh again, the assignee has to submit an Income Tax Return and obtain tax clearance certificate before leaving the country/territory permanently.
+In such cases the period of the tax return should be the period from the beginning of the income year (1 July) to the date of departure.
+Such final tax return can be submitted before departure by incorporating the assignee’s estimated income in the return up to the departure so that tax clearance certificate can be obtained at the time of departure.

 What if the assignee comes back for a trip after residency has terminated?

-In such case if he/she comes back for a trip but not for work, then he/she is not required submit any tax return.
-But if he/she comes with valid work visa, he/she is required submit any tax return.
+In such case if they come back for a trip but not for work, then they are not required submit any tax return.
+But if they come with valid work visa, they are required submit any tax return.

 Do the immigration authorities in Bangladesh provide information to the local taxation authorities regarding when a person enters or leaves Bangladesh?

 As per our tax law the assignee has to submit tax return and obtain tax clearance certificate before leaving the country permanently.
-Also after leaving the country permanently he cannot remit the money from Bangladesh as his/her bank account is normally closed at the time of his/her departure permanently.
-This is because of the fact that his/her work permit normally cancelled at the time of departure permanently.
+Also after leaving the country/territory permanently the assignee cannot remit the money from Bangladesh as their bank account is normally closed at the time of their departure permanently.
+This is because of the fact that their work permit normally cancelled at the time of departure permanently.

-Do the taxation authorities in Bangladesh adopt the economic employer approach to interpreting Article 15 of the OECD treaty?
+Do the taxation authorities in Bangladesh adopt the economic employer approach to interpreting Article 15 of the Organisation for Economic Co-operation and Development (OECD) treaty?
 If no, are the taxation authorities in Bangladesh considering the adoption of this interpretation of economic employer in the future?

 Are there a minimum number of days before the local taxation authorities will apply the economic employer approach?
 If yes, what is the de minimum number of days?